Make sure you make time for these must attend events!

 Petco Park Tours

 Experience the ballpark as only players and staff do.
 Discover “writer’s row” in the press box, sit in a major league dugout, peek inside the Visitors’ Clubhouse and learn more about baseball in San Diego in the Padres Hall of Fame.
-Tickets will be available online soon.
+Purchase your tickets online.

 AOPA Night at the Ballpark— Padres vs. Dodgers